lathomas/TrackIsoCustom/README.md

 # TrackIsoCustom
-Optimizing the CMS tracker isolation calculation
+Optimizing the CMS tracker isolation calculation using new dR and strip sizes (mainly).